zestydevy/dinosaur-planet/README.md

 When pulling updates, you can update all submodules with `git submodule update --recursive` or `./dino.py submodules`.

 > Note: If you intend on developing inside of the Windows Subsystem for Linux (WSL), consider placing the repository on the WSL Linux partition.
-Builds are considerably slower when done on the Windows partition.
+Builds are considerably slower when done on the Windows partition through WSL.

 ### Prerequisites